gradle/gradle/design-docs/testing-toolkit.md

 * A user can configure the `GradleRunner` e.g. to add arguments.
 * Test methods can write a `build.gradle` and `settings.gradle` file.
 * After test execution, temporary test files are deleted independent of the number of exercised tests, or whether the result is successful or failed.
-* IDEA and Eclipse projects are configured to use JUnit test-kit.
+* IDEA and Eclipse projects are configured appropriately to use Junit test-kit.
+Manually verify that this works as well (in IDEA say).

 ### Open issues